Welcome to the Division of Student Affairs

 Director, Rutgers University Student Health Services

-The Office of International Students (OIS) is committed to providing quality advising services and supportive programming to our international population.
-The goal of the OIS is to support your academic success by helping you navigate the challenges you encounter as an international student.
-The OIS will assist you with concerns related to immigration and acculturation throughout your stay at Rutgers.
+The Center for International Programs (CIP) is committed to providing quality advising services and supportive programming to our international population.
+The goal of the CIP is to support your academic success by helping you navigate the challenges you encounter as an international student.
+The CIP will assist you with concerns related to immigration and acculturation throughout your stay at Rutgers.
 Please check this web site regularly for procedural information and immigration updates, as well as workshops and social programs.
-In addition, the OIS will send out emails with news updates on a regular basis.
+In addition, the CIP will send out emails with news updates on a regular basis.
 Please make sure to read these emails as they may contain important information regarding your immigration status.

 I encourage you to contact the office with any questions you might have regarding the services provided and/or the information contained on this site.
 And, once again, welcome to Rutgers University-Camden.